-Number Relationships

-A Lesson for Fifth Through Eighth Graders

-by Lainie Schuster and Nancy Canavan Anderson
+Number Relationships A Lesson for Fifth Through Eighth Graders by Lainie Schuster and Nancy Canavan Anderson From Online Newsletter Issue Number 19, Fall 2005

-In their book, Good Questions for Math Teaching: Why Ask Them and What to Ask, Grades 5-8 (Math Solutions Publications, 2005), Lainie Schuster and Nancy Anderson provide a rich collection of questions for teachers to use in math lessons.
+In their new book, Good Questions for Math Teaching: Why Ask Them and What to Ask, Grades 5-8 (Math Solutions Publications, 2005), Lainie Schuster and Nancy Anderson provide a rich collection of questions for teachers to use in math lessons.
 Asking questions helps make math lessons dynamic and thought provoking and encourages students to make important mathematical connections.
-The topics addressed by the questions in the book include number; proportional reasoning; geometry; algebraic thinking; data analysis and probability; and measurement.
+The topics addressed by the questions in the book include number; proportional reasoning; geometry; algebric thinking; data analysis and probability; and measurement.
 The following questions, four for grades 5-6 and four for grades 7-8, focus on factors and multiples, part of the book's section on number relationships.
 Each question is followed by notes to the teacher.